 Hannacroix Creek Preserve is a 2.6 mile lightly trafficked out and back trail located near West Coxsackie, New York that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from January until October.
+The trail offers a number of activity options and is best used from January until October.
 Dogs are also able to use this trail.

 waterfall, scenic view, easy walk Located along the Hannacroix Creek, this nature preserve is a pleasant location for hking, cross country skiing and nature watching.
 A trail map is available at the trailhead kiosk.
 From the kiosk, take the Irving Trail up the hill.
 A loop trail on the left (Red Trail) leads to a scenic vista and passes some interesting rock ledges.
 Continue on the blue trail down to the creek level.
 The trail continues along the banks of the creek.
 Finally, you reach a short spur trail on the right that leads to a nice waterfall.
 From the parking area, you can also access the Hudson River Intertreptive Trail by following the trail across the highway (Rte 144).
 The River Trail passes a wetlands area and crosses a unique bridge made from recycled plastic.
 It ends at the shore of the Hudson River.

 Very good trails ... needs to be more rain though ... beautiful area and water is so fresh fresh and so clean one love